Because quit claim deeds do not contain any title warranties, they are normally used between parties that know and trust each other.

 Yes; your quit claim deed needs to be filed with your County Clerk’s or Recorder’s Office.
 The quit claim deed will become a matter of public record and will be able to be viewed if a title search is conducted.

 No; a quit claim deed only transfers the names on the title.
 If there are any mortgages or liens associated with the property, then you will still be liable and the terms of your contract with these creditors will remain in force.

 Generally speaking, no. Once a quit claim deed has been completed and filed with the County Clerk’s Office, the title will officially pass from the grantor to the grantee.
 The only way to reverse a quit claim deed is to go to court and prove that the grantor was forced to sign the document under duress.

-As you complete your quit claim deed, you will need to provide certain relevant information.
-This includes the names and addresses of all the parties involved, the legal description of the property, the sale price (if any), and other basic transaction information.
+When completing your quit claim deed, you will need to include specific information.
+This includes the names and addresses of all the parties involved, the legal description of the property, the sale price (if any), and other basic information about the transaction.

-In most counties, only the person transferring title (called the “Grantor”) will need to sign the deed.
-A few counties also require the party receiving title (called the “Grantee”) to sign it.
+In most counties, only the individuals selling or gifting the property to the new owners (the “grantors”) will need to sign the deed.
+A minority of counties also require the parties receiving title (the “grantees”) to sign it.

 Each party signing the deed must wait to do so until in the presence of a notary public.
 When the property is being sold, the signing usually occurs at closing with the escrow agent also present.